dikeshchouhan1/DevTinder_Frontend/README.md

 - New page -See all my connections
 - New page -See all my connection Requests
 - Feature - Accept/Reject Connection Request
+- Send /Igonre the user card from the feed